-(Approved Fall 2016; Revised Spring 2013, Fall 2013, Fall 2016, Spring 2018, Fall 2018) Funding is provided through the IFO/Minnesota State Master Agreement (Article 19, Section A)
+(Approved Fall 2016; Revised Spring 2013, Fall 2013, Fall 2016, Spring 2018, Fall 2018, Fall 2022) Funding is provided through the IFO/Minnesota State Master Agreement (Article 19, Section A)

-FALL APPLICATION DEADLINE: 4:00 P.M. on the last Tuesday in September This is a hard deadline and late applications will not be accepted
+FALL APPLICATION DEADLINE: 4pm on October 11, 2022

-Purpose:
+\\This is a hard deadline and late applications will not be accepted\\ Purpose:

 The primary purpose of a Faculty Research grant is to fund Scholarly activity.
 Research is broadly defined as creative achievement, or scholarly pursuit of knowledge, using recognized procedures in applicant's discipline/area of study.
-The committee may award up to \$10,000 if the following criteria are met:
+The IFO Master Agreement with MinnState specifies that the "... procedures and criteria [for evaluating grant applications] shall include a priority for professional improvement funds focused on equity and inclusion and/or elimination of education equity gaps."
+(Article 19.A Subd.5) The committee may award up to \$10,000 if the following criteria are met:

-- A. Scholarly activity must require a minimum of 14 days of dedicated time. - B. Funds are to be used for the execution of a well-conceived scholarly or creative activity. - C. Scholarly activities should align with the faculty member's professional development goals, have specific outcomes primarily of the faculty member's own making, and include at least one scholarly or creative product resulting directly from the proposed work.
+- 1. Scholarly activity must require a minimum of 14 days of dedicated time. - 2.
+Funds are to be used for the execution of a well-conceived scholarly or creative activity. - 3.
+Scholarly activities should align with the faculty member's professional development goals, have specific outcomes primarily of the faculty member's own making, and include at least one scholarly or creative product resulting directly from the proposed work. - 4.
+Scholarly activity that has a focus on advancement of equity and inclusion and/or potentially contributes to reduction/elimination of educational/academic equity gaps.